Mental Health And The Changing Seasons

 Winter

 Winter brings shorter days and longer nights, which can lead to seasonal affective disorder (SAD), a type of depression linked to changes in seasons.
 The lack of sunlight can disrupt one’s internal biological clock, reduce serotonin levels (a neurotransmitter that affects mood), and imbalance melatonin levels (which affect sleep and mood).
+Many people—especially those in a region where the cold is particularly harsh—use this time to hibernate, eschewing social contact in favor of time alone at home.
 However, some people celebrate holidays and spend time with people they love in the winter, which can have positive or negative connotations.

 Transitioning through the year